ScribeAegis/CloudRip/README.md

 ```
 **New Features**
 - **Cloudflare IP Filtering:** Automatically checks and filters out IPs that are within Cloudflare’s known IP ranges to improve accuracy.
-- **Graceful Interruption Handling:** Press Ctrl+C to pause the scan and choose whether to quit or continue.
+- **Interruption Handling:** Press Ctrl+C to pause the scan and choose whether to quit or continue.
-- **Enhanced Error Handling:** Provides detailed feedback for various DNS resolution issues such as timeouts and no responses.
+- **Error Handling:** Provides detailed feedback for various DNS resolution issues such as timeouts and no responses.
 - **Rate Limiting:** Adjustable rate limiting to prevent getting blocked during scans.
 - **Extended Wordlist Support:** Includes a comprehensive and categorized default wordlist (dom.txt) for better results.